Sheldon Reynolds (guitarist): Solo work

 Reynolds played on Maurice White's 1985 self-titled album and Philip Bailey's 1989 LP Family Affair.
 He later guested on Barbara Weathers's 1990 self-titled album, Smokey Robinson's 1990 LP Love, Smokey and Joey Lawrence's 1993 self-titled album.
 Reynolds also performed on 4Him's 1994 LP The Ride and Take 6's 1996 album Brothers.

 Reynolds later appeared on jazz group Urban Knights 1997 LP Urban Knights II and on Alfonzo Blackwell's 1998 album Body of Soul.

-Reynolds teamed up with two former Band of Gypsys members, Buddy Miles and Billy Cox to contribute to the The Band of Gypsys Return album that was released in 2006.
+Reynolds teamed up with two former Band of Gypsys members, Buddy Miles and Billy Cox to contribute to The Band of Gypsys Return album that was released in 2006.

 Reynolds also featured on Chicago's 2008 LP Chicago XXXII: Stone of Sisyphus, Brian Culbertson's 2008 album Bringing Back The Funk and on Culbertson's 2010 release XII.

 Personal life and death

 Reynolds was a contributing editor to the magazine Astronomy.
 He also had a talk show on Twilight Radio.

-Reynolds had 2 children of his own; Jade Williams (Daughter) and Brice Bates (Son).
+Reynolds had two children of his own; Jade Williams (daughter) and Brice Bates (son).

 Reynolds was at one time married to Janie Hendrix, the adopted sister of Jimi Hendrix.

 Reynolds died on May 23, 2023, at the age of 63.